counc009/recipes/recipes/braised-cauliflower-with-potatoes.md

    powder, paprika, and red pepper flakes.
 Sautee until aromatic and then mix into the onion and carrots.
 1. Deglaze with the wine and scrape any fond off the bottom of the pot.
-1. Add the potatoes, and then nestle the cauliflower pieces onto them.
+1. Add the potatoes, and then nestle the cauliflower pieces on top of them.
 Add the chicken stock to cover about half to three quarters of the way up the cauliflower.
-1. Bring to a low simmer and then cover and transfer to the oven and cook for 45 minutes.
+1. Bring to a low simmer and then cover and transfer to the oven and cook for about 45 minutes until the cauliflower and potatoes are fork tender.
 1. Remove from oven, and remove the cauliflower and potatoes into a separate bowl.
-Place over medium heat and bring to a lively simmer.
+Place the liquid over medium heat and bring to a lively simmer.
 Remove about 1/2 a cup of the liquid into a heat-proof cup and whisk in the corn starch.
 Pour this slurry back in, and mix together.
 Taste for seasoning and adjust as needed.
-1. When the sauce has reduced slightly and clings to a spoon but still drips off slowly, turn off the heat and mix in the tablespoon of butter.
+1. When the sauce has reduced to the point it clings to a spoon but still drips off slowly, turn off the heat and mix in the tablespoon of butter until melted.
+1. Return the cauliflower and potatoes to the pot and serve.

 ## based on
 * https://youtu.be/zp9zjPdksrk